andrwvrn/MovieReviewClassifier/README.md

 $ python3 classify.py sample_reviews/sample_pos_review.txt
 Rating: 7 Class: Positive
 ```
 2. The second way is to use Django application deployed on [Heroku](https://www.heroku.com/).
-Here is an example of code from Python interpreter but you can also put it in your `.py` script and run:
+Here is an example of code from Python interpreter:
 ```python
 >>>import requests
 >>>req = requests.get('https://movierev.herokuapp.com/cls', {'text':'This films is good.'})